-We are competitive in many areas (price, quality, availability, competence and time) which make our services appealing to UMBRIA AEROSPACE CLUSTER MEMBERS 3 LARGE COMPANIES 5 MEDIUM-SIZED 19 SMALL Perugia The University of Perugia is an associated member.
-PERUGIA The UAC combined turnover amounts to €400 million (2015) Value of exports (2015): €3.6 billion (56% domestic market, 33% European Union market, 11% out of EU) EMPLOYEES More than 10% of workforce and 6% of turnover dedicated to R&D.
+Global Business Reports UMBRIA AEROSPACE CLUSTER MEMBERS 3 LARGE COMPANIES 5 MEDIUM-SIZED 19 SMALL Perugia The University of Perugia is an associated member.
+PERUGIA The UAC combined turnover amounts to €400 million (2015) (56% domestic market, 33% European Union market, 11% out of EU) EMPLOYEES

+More than 10% of workforce and

+Global Business Reports

+6% of turnover dedicated to R&D.